BCIT-DDC/electron-ts-starter/README.md

 <!-- -   [x] Add Changelog -->

--   [ ] Add support for kindle

-See the [open issues](https://github.com/Runik-3/runik-app/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/BCIT-DDC/electron-ts-starter/issues) for a full list of proposed features (and known issues).

 <!-- CONTRIBUTING -->